Battle of Agaarweyne: Battle

-It is reported that the British army that went into the war left only six men, as written by H. F. Pervosi Battersby said:"After fighting magnificently, the British force, its ammunition exhausted, was overwhelmed; only 41 men rejoined Colonel Cobbe's column, of whom but 6 were unwounded; our loss being British officers and over 200 men."The Dervish forces decisively defeated the English army, and they even managed to push back the reinforcements sent by the English.
+It is reported that the British army that went into the war left only six men, as written by H. F. Pervosi Battersby said:"After fighting magnificently, the British force, its ammunition exhausted, was overwhelmed; only 41 men rejoined Colonel Cobbe's column, of whom but 6 were unwounded; our loss being 9 British officers and over 200 men."The Dervish state's forces decisively defeated the English army, and they even managed to push back the reinforcements sent by the English.
 The English forces retreated peacefully from the battlefield, and the Dervish also left the battlefield carrying a great victory.
 They not only took the loot and goods from the battlefield, but also left behind the English dead bodies, along with some sheep and camels, and the Dervish returned with honor.
 The English army received a harsh lesson that day as they fled before the mighty Dervish forces.

 Aftermath

 An interesting story about the battle's aftermath was told by Mohammed Haji Hussein who was a well-known elder of the area.
 He said, "During the battle, I was staying with the people near the place called Faal, close to the Kebri Dahar area.
 After the enemy fled, I saw the battlefield with the bodies of those killed, and there was a huge tree that stood in the middle of the battlefield.
 As I stood there, I noticed an eagle circling above, and my father said to me, 'This is a sign.
 Where the eagle goes, something significant has happened.'
 I looked and saw the eagle land on a spot, and I knew that the battle was over, and victory had been achieved.'"
 He later said "My father's prediction came true just a few days later.
 The eagle had been hovering over the battlefield where a fierce fight had taken place.
 The tree under which the bodies lay had been the scene of the fiercest fighting, and the enemy was completely vanquished."

 This battle was described as so deadly that the aforementioned birds of prey who were dissected by the Dervishes were found to have human remains of the casualties inside:

 One of the famous warriors, Mahamed Issa, remembered the battle vividly.
 He said, "Even though the English soldiers had many reinforcements, they were no match for the might and strength of the Dervish.
 The battle was fierce, but in the end, the Dervish emerged victorious.
 The soldiers who remained told us that it was the biggest defeat the English had ever suffered in the region, and that the Dervish were stronger than they had ever expected."